dineshbali18/GDP-2/README.md

 Utilize background jobs for sync tasks and caching for quick access to recent data.\
 Ensure security with OAuth 2.0, encryption, and data validation.

+**Automated bill payment reminders feature**\
+Allows users to set up reminders for recurring bills and expenses.\
+Sends notifications via email and in-app alerts before due dates.\
+Option to link accounts for scheduling payments directly from the app.